What is a prostate/rectal ultrasound?

 What are the risks of a prostate/rectal ultrasound?

 An ultrasound has no risk from radiation.
 Most people have mild discomfort from the transducer being placed in the rectum.

 Tell your healthcare provider if you're allergic to latex.
 The probe is placed in a latex covering before it's put into the rectum.

 You may have risks depending on your specific health condition.
 Be certain your provider knows about all of your health conditions before the procedure.

 Too much stool in the rectum may make the test less accurate.

 How do I get ready for a prostate/rectal ultrasound?

 Your healthcare provider will explain the procedure and you can ask questions.
-Make a list of questions and any concerns with your healthcare provider before the procedure.
-Consider bringing a family member or trusted friend to the medical appointment to help you remember your questions and concerns.
+Make a list of questions and any concerns to talk about with your healthcare provider before the procedure.
+Consider bringing a family member or trusted friend to the medical appointment.
+They can help you remember your questions and concerns.

-You may be asked to sign a consent form that gives your permission to do the procedure.
-Read the form carefully and ask questions if something is not clear.
+You'll be asked to sign a consent form that gives your permission to do the procedure.
+Read the form carefully and ask questions if something isn't clear.

-You may be asked to stop taking blood-thinning medicines, such as aspirin, for a week or so before the test if it is being done as part of a biopsy.
+You may be asked to stop taking blood-thinning medicines, such as aspirin, for a week or so before the test if it's being done as part of a biopsy.
 You may also be given a small enema if a biopsy is planned.